-According to my old 1984 edition of Larousse Gastronomique (given as a wedding present as a young Scot about to embark in a French kitchen), the Tarte Tatin dessert was first served in Paris at Maxim’s giving a bow to its creators, the famous Tatin sisters.
+According to my 1984 edition of Larousse Gastronomique (given as a wedding present as a young Scot about to embark in a French kitchen), the Tarte Tatin dessert was first served in Paris at Maxim’s.
+It’s not sure if they gave a bow to its creators, the famous Tatin sisters – as they had spied on their famous new dessert and wanted to copycat it in Paris.
+That was the start of its popularity in France and how it got its name.